BridgeQZH/Thesis/README.md

 The cycle length rarely changes as time goes by.

+### Why is it possible now?

+We have much richer information that can be collected from various sources.
+We have the much stronger computing power.

+### Assumptions about the traffic model

+### Baselines

+Webster, GreenWave, Maxband, Actuated, SOTL, Max-pressure, SCATS

+### How to quantify efficiency of the intersection?

+- Travel time
+- Queue length
+- Number of stops
+- Throughput

 ### Why choose deep RL?

 RL combined with deep learning, named deep RL, is currently accepted as the state-of-the art learning framework in control systems.